Welcome to ReachOut.com’s Ask the Expert service

 Each month we will concentrate on one particular mental health area and work mainly with one specific collaborator.
 Ciarán Austin from Console is our featured expert for the month of December taking your questions about loss and grief from any one who has been affected by suicide.

 We won’t have all the answers to every question – but we do have access to the best available information, so let us know what’s on your mind by submitting a question here.

-Your question and answer from Vincent will be published here at the beginning of each week, so you may wait up to a week for an answer.
+Your question and an answer will be published here at the beginning of each week in December, so you may wait up to a week for an answer.

 The advice provided through this service is not intended to replace face-to-face professional advice or any on-going support that a person may be receiving.
 If you or someone you know is in crisis now you should go to emergency support information.

 Rebecca says: My mum committed suicide when I was 13 and shes gone 26 years sunday past and I get so low coming up 2 her anniversery and I was wonderin if i’l ever get over it.she took her own life cos my father was beatin her.

 Thanks very much for getting in touch with us and for sharing how you’ve been, particularly around your mum’s anniversary.
 Rebecca if there is one important thing to keep in mind, it’s that there is no standard time period, or way to grieve for someone we’ve lost.
 Everyone does so in their own way and in their own time; the circumstances of every death by suicide are fairly unique and we all have different capacities to cope.
 It’s very natural to wonder if we will ever get over something like a loss to suicide as it can bring with it so many difficult feelings.
 Times like anniversaries, birthdays and special dates can also be challenging.
 Given that your dad was violent to your mum too, I am sure you must have experienced many more tough emotions and questions over the last 26 years.